nasa/common-mapping-client/docs/CORE_README.md

 code in scientific web mapping applications.

 Over the years, there have been many projects that try to solve the same issue: put data on a map and explore it.
-There is an increasingly steep hill to climb when it comes to deciding: Which framework should I start from?
-Which library will give me all the features I need?
+Unfortunately, there is an increasingly steep hill to climb when it comes to actually starting one of these projects.
+All of them have to decide: Which framework should I start from?
+Which library will give me the features I need?
 How to I glue all these together with a code layout that I won't want to burn next week?
-CMC solves this by bundling together a solid and modular base framework with an extensive mapping library, a well thought out component structure, and a thick shield against feature-creep to deliver you what is essentially a starter project for mapping that will let you start building the cool sh** faster.
+CMC solves this by bundling together a solid and modular base framework with an robust mapping library, a well thought out component structure, and a thick shield against feature-creep to deliver you what is essentially a starter project for mapping that will let you start building the cool stuff faster.

 We maintain a list of further example projects and projects that began from CMC so that you can easily get examples of building intricate and detailed workflows